mjaquier/NestModelSimplification/README.md

 ## Examples

-Examples: Examples are provided in the `Examples` branch and you can see a slightly outdated by relevant variant I personally utilized here (https://github.com/cigani/NEST/blob/master/L5_TTPC1_cADpyr232_1/Simulator.py)
+Examples: Examples are provided in the `Examples` branch and you can see a slightly outdated but relevant variant I personally utilized here (https://github.com/cigani/NEST/blob/master/L5_TTPC1_cADpyr232_1/Simulator.py)

 ## Depreciated